r00t-3xp10it/backdoorppt/README.md

     xterm, wine, ruby, ResourceHacker(wine)

-    'backdoorppt script will work on wine 32 or 64 bites' 'it also installs ResourceHacker under .wine directory'
+    'backdoorppt script will work on wine 32 or 64 bits' 'it also installs ResourceHacker under .../.wine/Program Files/.. directorys'

 ## Tool Limitations